lilburger/EE629/README.md

-This project has two parts
+This project has three parts

 1. analysis of NBA data

 Research Backgrounds: